 This inner circle to the sanctum [did I forget the Professors?] whose proudest possession is the claim to ‘Know’?

-Vedic-Texts [from Vid] are translatable as ‘Knowledge-Books’.
+Vedic-Texts [Vidya] are translatable as ‘Knowledge-Books’.
 Gnana Marga is the ‘Path of Knowledge’.
-All other Paths get you in the periphery, but the seal of conviction is impossible unless one goes through and past this word ‘Know’.
+All other Paths [the Yogic, the Devotional, the Service, et al] get you in the periphery, but the seal of conviction is impossible unless one goes through and past this word ‘Know’.

 So what is it about this word ‘Know’?